evilbunny2008/weeWXWeatherApp/README.md

 You need to change the data= line to point to data.txt on your server which was completed in step 1, you also have the option of pointing radar= line to an image or animated image from the web.
 The third line, forecast= accepts a place name for forecasts.
 Press ctrl+x to exit and save.

 ### Step 5, installing the app
-The app is now available on [Google Play](https://play.google.com/store/apps/details?id=com.odiousapps.weewxweather).
+You can get the app from [Google Play](https://play.google.com/store/apps/details?id=com.odiousapps.weewxweather).

 On first boot the app will prompt you for the URL to your settings.txt file, once entered click save and in a few seconds you should be up and running.